Puerto Princesa International Airport: Terminal

 The airport has a 13000 sqm two-level passenger terminal with a capacity of two million passengers annually and a seating capacity of 1,500.
 It was built by the joint venture of Kumho Industrial Co.
 Ltd. and GS Engineering & Construction.
-Its apron has six aircraft bays (four for narrow-body aircraft and two for wide-body aircraft as large as the Airbus A330, Airbus A350 and Boeing 787).
+Its apron has six aircraft bays designed to accommodate aircraft as large as the Airbus A330, Airbus A350 and Boeing 787.
 The terminal has a Mabuhay Lounge by Philippine Airlines and a PAGSS Lounge.
 The terminal also has a seating capacity of 1,500.
 Outside the terminal is a parking lot with a capacity of 200 cars.

 The new terminal replaced the 3000 sqm old passenger terminal with an annual capacity of 350,000 passengers and an apron with four parking bays.
 In 2019, the terminal was equipped with free WiFi for all travellers.

 Runway

+An aerial view of the runway at Puerto Princesa International Airport (PPS) captured from a departing commercial airplane.

 The airport consists of a single 2,601 m and 45 m runway running at a direction of 093.1°/273.1°.
 The airport shares its single runway with Antonio Bautista Air Base.
 The runway is equipped with an instrument landing system, runway lights, and approach landing lights making the airport capable of nighttime operations and low-visibility landings.